 Save the Children’s report comes two weeks before a high-level UN Summit in New York from September 20-22 to assess progress against the Millennium Development Goals.
 “As the country with the highest number of child deaths anywhere in the world, India has a particular obligation to demonstrate leadership on the issue.
 It is imperative that Prime Minister Manmohan Singh prioritises the summit by leading the Indian delegation at the summit,” Chandy said.

 By demonstrating political will and the right policies, MDG4 can be achieved in India.
+The role of Non-governmental organizations here is also of great importance as they work at the grassroot level to provide access to health services to the most marginalized mothers and newborns.
+When people donate to charity for children, great impact is made on the ground.
 The good schemes in place need to be matched by effective implementation.
 And there is enough experience in India proving that low-cost interventions can make the difference between life and death for a child.